 Situational requirements require a thoughtful response that demonstrate how your solution is the right choice for them.
 As such, they take more time to craft and refine.
 These responses should reinforce some of the strongest parts from your competitive differentiators and approach.

 Again, RFP software is highly useful for knocking both general requirements and situational requirements out of the park.
-All content is already stored in the answer library.
+All content is already stored in the Content Library.
 Search functionality helps you select the most relevant response in seconds, versus endlessly digging through emails and folders—or rounding up a committee of SMEs and marketing to constantly create fresh content.

 Nice work, RFP responder!
 You made it through your RFP response anatomy lesson.
 We hope you feel more confident about the next RFP that lands in your inbox.